enrico-sorcinelli/rest-xmlrpc-data-checker/readme.txt

 == Screenshots ==

 1. The JSON REST settings section.
-2. The XML-RCP settings section.
+2. The XML-RPC settings section.
 3. Enable XML-RPC and REST interfaces on user profile/user edit pages (available only for users with `edit_users` capability).

 == Changelog ==